Ficool

 On both sides of the cave's entrance, engraved in the rock of the mountain, stood the sigils of Blood Denegis, the slit-throated crow.

-"Keep her here, and do not let her do anything funny," he told Blanc to Celine and the rest as he entered the cave, bow and arrow at the ready.
+"Keep her here, and don't let her try anything," he instructed Celine and the others as he entered the cave, bow and arrow at the ready.

-Soft-glowing light artifacts glimmered in the corners of the entrance.
-To the left stood a wooden table surrounded by several sturdy chairs, worn by time but still holding strong.
+Soft-glowing light artifacts shimmered in the corners of the entrance.
+To the left stood a wooden table surrounded by sturdy chairs, worn by time but still solid.

 To the right, carved into the rock and partially hidden behind a massive wooden plank, was a built-in cabinet.
-Its shelves were lined with wooden plates, spoons, forks, stone mortars, and there was even a proper fireplace for cooking.
+Its shelves were neatly lined with wooden plates, spoons, forks, and stone mortars.
+A proper fireplace for cooking completed the setup, everything they may have needed to prepare and enjoy a meal.

 And then there was something else.